banisterious/obsidian-canvas-roots/docs/planning/custom-map-authoring.md

 ### The Solutions

 1. **Map Creation Wizard** — A guided, multi-step wizard that walks users through creating a map and optionally adding initial places
-2. **Right-click to Create Place** — In Map View, right-click on empty map space to create a place with coordinates auto-filled
+2. **Right-click to Create Place** — In Map View, right-click on empty map space to create a place with coordinates auto-filled ✅
+3. **Place Marker Context Menu** — Right-click on a place marker to edit, open note, or copy coordinates ✅
-3. **Draggable Place Markers** — Reposition existing places by dragging their markers (requires edit mode)
+4. **Draggable Place Markers** — Reposition existing places by dragging their markers (requires edit mode)

 ---